What Are Eosinophils?

 The key is for eosinophils to do their job and then go away.
-But if instead you have too many eosinophils in your body for a long time, doctors call this “eosinophilia,” and it can cause chronic inflammation, which could damage tissues.
+But if you have too many eosinophils in your body for a long time, doctors call this eosinophilia.
+It can cause chronic inflammation, which could damage tissues.

 How the Test Is Done

 If your doctor wants an absolute eosinophil count, you’ll need a blood test.
-During the test, a health care worker will insert a needle into one of your veins and take out some blood.
+During the test, a health care worker will put a needle into one of your veins and take out some blood.